COVID-19 vaccine: Vaccine technologies

 Vaccine platforms that are being employed for SARS-CoV-2.
 Whole-virus vaccines include both attenuated and inactivated forms of the virus.
-Protein and peptide subunit vaccines are usually combined with an adjuvant in order to enhance immunogenicity.
-The main emphasis in SARS-CoV-2 vaccine development has been on using the whole spike protein in its trimeric form, or components of it, such as the RBD region.
+Protein and peptide subunit vaccines are usually combined with an adjuvant to enhance immunogenicity.
+The main emphasis in SARS-CoV-2 vaccine development has been on using the whole spike protein in its trimeric form, or its components, such as the RBD region.
 Multiple non-replicating viral vector vaccines have been developed, particularly focused on adenovirus, while there has been less emphasis on the replicating viral vector constructs.

 The initial focus of SARS-CoV-2 vaccines was on preventing symptomatic, often severe, illness.
-Most of the first COVID19 vaccines were two-dose vaccines, with the exception single-dose vaccines Convidecia and the Janssen COVID‑19 vaccine, and vaccines with three-dose schedules, Razi Cov Pars and Soberana.
+Most of the first COVID19 vaccines were two-dose vaccines.
+Exceptions were the single-dose vaccines Convidecia and the Janssen COVID‑19 vaccine, and vaccines with three-dose schedules, Razi Cov Pars and Soberana.

-As of July 2021, at least nine different technology platforms were under research and development to create an effective vaccine against COVID19.
-Most of the platforms of vaccine candidates in clinical trials are focused on the coronavirus spike protein (S protein) and its variants as the primary antigen of COVID19 infection, since the S protein triggers strong B-cell and T-cell immune responses.
-However, other coronavirus proteins are also being investigated for vaccine development, like the nucleocapsid, because they also induce a robust T-cell response and their genes are more conserved and recombine less frequently.
+In July 2021, at least nine different technology platforms were under research and development to create an effective vaccine against COVID19.
+The coronavirus spike protein (S protein), which the virus uses to enter the cell, induces a strong immune response and is therefore the primary target of vaccines.

+However, other coronavirus proteins were also being investigated for vaccine development, for example, the nucleocapsid proteins, because they also induce a robust T-cell response, while their genes are more conserved and recombine less frequently.
 Future generations of COVID19 vaccines targeting more conserved genomic regions could be used to treat future variations of SARS-CoV-2, or any similar coronavirus epidemic/pandemic.

-Platforms developed in 2020 involved nucleic acid technologies (nucleoside-modified messenger RNA and DNA), non-replicating viral vectors, peptides, recombinant proteins, live attenuated viruses, and inactivated viruses.
+Platforms developed in 2020 involved nucleic acid technologies (mRNA and DNA), non-replicating viral vectors, peptides, recombinant proteins, live attenuated viruses, and inactivated viruses.

-Many vaccine technologies being developed for COVID19 use "next-generation" strategies for precise targeting of COVID19 infection mechanisms.
+Many vaccine technologies developed for COVID19 use "next-generation" strategies for precise targeting of COVID19 infection mechanisms.
 Several of the synthetic vaccines use a 2P mutation to lock the spike protein into its prefusion configuration, stimulating an adaptive immune response to the virus before it attaches to a human cell.
-Vaccine platforms in development may improve flexibility for antigen manipulation and effectiveness for targeting mechanisms of COVID19 infection in susceptible population subgroups, such as healthcare workers, the elderly, children, pregnant women, and people with weakened immune systems.